 Keyboard Shortcuts (9:08)

-Welcome to Beauty and Portrait Retouching with retoucher, Patrik Naik.
+Welcome to the Beauty and Portrait Retouching course with retoucher Patrik Naik.
 In this advanced training series, explore topics from RAW processing to color theory, industry expectations, to image analysis and cleanup.
 Work with portraits, commercial headshots, lifestyle, and beauty.
 Follow Patrik as he examines and demonstrates best practices in a Photoshop retouching workflow.
 In this video, dive in with a look at some of the best and most useful keyboard shortcuts to help you both expedite and maximize the quality of your workflow.